alguadam/AzurePoliciesLab/Exercise-02/README.md

 ## Introduction

-In this lab you will learn how to create custom policies and custom initiatives so that you can gain control of Azure given your specific needs
+In this exercise you will learn how to create custom policies and custom initiatives so that you can gain control of Azure given your specific needs

 ## Exercises

-### Exercise 1 - Develop your custom policy rule in an ARM Template
+### Task 1 - Develop your custom policy rule in an ARM Template

 > Related theoretical content:
-> + [Custom Policies intro](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Lab.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=custom-policies-intro)
+> + [Custom Policies intro](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=custom-policies-intro)
-> + [Azure Policy Definitions](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Lab.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=azure-policy-definitions)
+> + [Azure Policy Definitions](https://dev.azure.com/alguadamorg/Azure%20Policies%20Lab/_wiki/wikis/Azure-Policies-Objective.wiki?pagePath=%2FAzure%20Policies%20Lab%2FLab%202%20(30%20min)%3A%20Develop%20and%20Test%20your%20custom%20Policy&pageId=309&wikiVersion=GBwikiMaster&anchor=azure-policy-definitions)

-In this exercise, you will create a custom policy in an ARM Template that will deny deploying Storage Accounts allowing HTTP traffic
+In this Task, you will create a custom policy in an ARM Template that will deny deploying Storage Accounts allowing HTTP traffic

 **Step 1 - Create the ARM Template for the Policy Definition in your Azure DevOps Repo**